DevCycleHQ/devcycle-docs/docs/platform/experimentation/how-metrics-are-calculated.md

 ### Explanation of Columns

 **Variation** - The name of the variation for the feature.
-Each event sent by DevCycle will contain a set of Features and Variations a user is in at that time, which will ultimately influence the entire calculation
+Each event sent by DevCycle will contain a set of Features and Variations a user is in at that time, which will ultimately influence the entire calculation.

-**Events/Denominator** = This is a straight calculation of the number of events divided by the denominator chosen for the metric
+**Events/Denominator** = This is a straight calculation of the number of events divided by the denominator chosen for the metric.

 **% Rate** - This is calculated in the following way: